-Time tests concerns the average times of response per number of threads where QryTime(sizeofDB) is the query time depending on the size of the db i is the number of query dpt is the data processing time nt is the network time depending on the network infrastructure
+Time tests concerns the average times of response per number of threads i is the number of query dpt is the data processing time nt is the network time depending on the network infrastructure

 To obtain the web service response time, it has to be considered also the performances of the related database, the AXCS Registration and Certification database (please see the pertinent section).
 Each thread is associated to an instance of the web service which performs one or more queries over the database and some data processing.
 Web service time response results as: